zowe/zowe-explorer-vscode/README.md

 You can now use all the functionalities of the extension.

-### Use Base Profiles to access API Mediation Layer
+### Use Base Profile and Token with Existing Profiles

-Leverage existing base profiles with a token to log in to API Mediation Layer.
+Leverage existing base profiles with a token to access z/OSMF via the API Mediation Layer.

 Before using the base profile functionality, ensure that you have [Zowe CLI](https://docs.zowe.org/stable/user-guide/cli-installcli.html) v1.13.0 or higher installed.